-Covid-19 first began seriously impacting daily life in mid-March.
+Covid-19 first began seriously impacting daily life in mid-March of 2020.
 By the start of April, many communities across the country had instituted stay-at-home or shelter-in-place orders, preventing nonessential workers from physically going into work.
 The Cybersecurity & Infrastructure Security Agency (CISA) issued guidance and an accompanying list intended to support state, local and industry partners in identifying critical infrastructure sectors and essential workers.
 Crane, rigging and specialized transportation companies were among those listed as essential.

 This was good news, but despite the "essential worker" designation, the crane, rigging, and specialized transportation sector prepared for a slowdown at best - layoffs, job cancellations or indefinite postponements, and more.
-Now midway through June, we know that some of those fears did come to fruition.
-Our insured companies did see some jobs cancelled as well as layoffs and furloughs.
+As 2020 came to a close, we know that some of those fears did come to fruition.
+Our insured companies did see some jobs cancelled which assisted writing the OSHA Crane & Derricks Standard. as well as layoffs and furloughs.
+Various states have been forced to respond to weekly shifts in stay-at-home, maskwearing, and social distancing guidelines.
+The situation has changed but is still a major issue to consider and manage.